Miroslav Raduljica: Serbian national team

-Raduljica played with the Serbian junior national teams and with them he won gold medals at the 2005 FIBA Europe Under-18 Championship, the 2007 FIBA Under-19 World Championship, and the 2008 FIBA Europe Under-20 Championship (where he was named the MVP).
+Raduljica played with the Serbian junior national teams, having won gold medals at the 2005 FIBA Europe Under-18 Championship, the 2007 FIBA Under-19 World Championship, as well as the 2008 FIBA Europe Under-20 Championship where he was named the MVP.

-He also played with the senior team that won the silver medal at the EuroBasket 2009.
-Raduljica was a member of the Serbian national basketball team that won the silver medal at the 2014 FIBA Basketball World Cup under head coach Aleksandar Đorđević.
-Over 9 tournament games, he averaged 13 points and 4.6 rebounds in 21 minutes per game.
+Raduljica also played with the senior team that won the silver medal at the EuroBasket 2009 and 2014 FIBA Basketball World Cup, the latter under head coach Aleksandar Đorđević.
+Over nine tournament matches, he earned 13 points and 4.6 rebounds in 21 minutes per match on average.

 He represented Serbia again at the EuroBasket 2015.
-In the first phase of the tournament, Serbia dominated in the tournament's toughest group, Group B, with a 5–0 record, and then eliminated Finland and Czech Republic in the round of 16 and quarterfinal games, respectively.
-However, they were stopped in the semifinal game by Lithuania, by a score of 67–64, and eventually lost to the host team, France, in the bronze-medal game, by a score of 81–68.
+In the first phase of the tournament, Serbia dominated in the tournament's toughest group, Group B, with a 5–0 record, then eliminated Finland and Czech Republic in the round of 16 and quarterfinal matches, respectively.
+However, they were beaten 67–64 in the semifinal match by Lithuania, and eventually lost against the host team, France in the third place play-off by a score of 81–68.
 Being a starting center, and one of the team's along with Miloš Teodosić and Nemanja Bjelica, Raduljica averaged 13.5 points and 5.0 rebounds, on 61.7% shooting from the field, in 9 tournament games; playing 18 minutes on average.

 Raduljica also represented Serbia at the 2016 Summer Olympics where they won the silver medal, after losing to the United States in the final game with 96–66.

-At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
-With wins over the United States and Czech Republic, it finished in fifth place.
-Raduljica was named the team's captain due to absence of Teodosić and in 7 tournaments games he averaged 6.1 points, 2.1 rebounds and 1.6 assists.
+At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite team to win the trophy, but eventually lost the quarterfinals against Argentina.
+With victories against the United States and Czech Republic, it finished in fifth place.
+Raduljica was named the team's captain due to absence of Teodosić.
+In seven tournament matches, he earned 6.1 points, 2.1 rebounds, and 1.6 assists on average.

+Football career

+On 19 September 2025, Raduljica announced that he signed for FK Železničar Inđija in the Serbian League Vojvodina, with all of his salary going to charity.
+On 2 November, he made his football debut in the 12th round of a league match against GFK Sloven Ruma.